walidamro-msft/UriHttpStatus/README.md

 You can only use one option, either -text or -numeric and you cannot use both together.

-Here is a regerence for what does the HTTP status code means: https://docs.microsoft.com/en-us/dotnet/api/system.net.httpstatuscode
+Here is a reference for what does the HTTP status code means: https://docs.microsoft.com/en-us/dotnet/api/system.net.httpstatuscode